 Christa Levesque, Booking Home Manager, says: Covid-19 has changed the way people travel.
 The traveler trends that have emerged over the last year and a half were key topics of conversations at the event.
 For example, drive-to markets continue to be a big trend in the US, so having a shorter length of stay option is important to cater to guests searching for a last-minute trip to a drivable destination.
 Families and remote workers also continue to be important markets.
 Property managers can tap into this demand by highlighting amenities geared toward these audiences.

 Don Murray, Key Account Manager Partner Services, says: How to choose the best channel manager or property management system was a topic widely discussed in both sessions and in the exhibit hall.
 There were a lot of questions about channel managers’ functionality capabilities, and which property management systems have direct connections with major online travel platforms.

 Another takeaway of mine was the advice that Steve Milo, CEO of VTrips and a well-known industry leader, gave in his session 20 Vacation Rental Lessons for 2021 about the best strategies for payment-related issues.

-Kathryn Cervantes, Connectivity Partner Business Manager, says: I may be biased, but the Connectivity session was the most memorable for me.
-Overall, software and technology were major themes of the conference, and a highlight from this session was putting that into context of how core APIs – such as rates and availability, reservations and content – are now widely available and evolving into tools that enhance operations and improve guest communications – such as messaging, reviews and customised content.
+Kathryn Cervantes, Connectivity Partner Business Manager, says: I may be biased, but the connectivity session was the most memorable for me.
+Overall, software and technology were major themes of the conference, and a highlight from this session was putting that into the context of how core APIs—such as rates and availability, reservations, and content—are now widely available and evolving into tools that enhance operations and improve guest communications – from messaging and reviews to customized content.

-- The 2021 VRMA International Conference took place in San Antonio, US, last month
+- The 2021 VRMA International Conference took place in San Antonio, US, earlier this month

-- Hot topics included recovery, technology and the ongoing professionalisation of the short-term rental industry
+- Hot topics included recovery, technology, and the ongoing professionalization of the short-term rental industry